We're the Positive Peers -here for students, by students.

 A three part programme designed to help explore what good wellbeing and self-care looks like for you.
 You’ll be given tools, questions and space to think about how you can include activities into your everyday life so that you can thrive, no matter what life throws at you.

 We are King's students who want to improve the personal and collective wellbeing of other King’s College London students!
 We do this by giving evidence-based information, sharing experiences, supporting our peers and connecting each other with helpful resources.
 Mostly, though, we just want to create a happier, healthier community for students at King’s!

 What sort of training and supervision do we have?

 - We are volunteers who are trained to listen effectively, communicate sensitively, maintain confidentiality, respect boundaries and recognise when/how to encourage referral to professional support services.

 - We receive constant support and supervision through KCLSU.

 - We each sign a volunteer agreement

 Work With us

 Are you interested in improving the wellbeing of the King's community and making a positive difference?
-Apply to become a Positive Peer Event Volunteer!
+Apply to become a Positive Peer Volunteer!
 The Positive Peers are a group of students who receive 16 hours of training to support other students through wellbeing outreach, health promotion and peer support.
-We're not currently recruiting for Positive Peers, but we can use volunteers to help us at wellbeing events until we recruit next term!
-This would require 3-5 hours per month talking to students and supporting the Positive Peers to run their events.
+We're recruiting Positive Peers next term!
+This would require 2-3 hours per week.
 Here are the steps to take to get started:

 If you have any questions about this volunteer role or applying, get in touch with Julia Haas, KCLSU Wellbeing Coordinator.